DupiDachs/HX711_PIGPIO_C/README.md

 Also viewing the result in the browser leaves a bit more than 60% idle.
 <img src="https://github.com/DupiDachs/HX711_PIGPIO_C/blob/main/screenshots/CPUusageBrowser.png" width="500">

-Also viewing the attached camera is no issue and still leaves us with more than 50% idle. :)
+Also viewing the attached camera is no issue and still leaves us with more than 50% idle.
+It is roughly an improvement of factor 4-5 against the python code. :)

 # Reading example (browser)
 No outliers and very sensitive readings. :) These initial waves are coming from me knocking on the table where the sensor is put.